 Challenging Refusal | Judicial Review

-The Upper Tribunal of Immigration and Asylum Chamber (Upper Tribunal) decides applications for judicial review of entry clearance officers.
+The Upper Tribunal of Immigration and Asylum Chamber (Upper Tribunal) decides applications for Judicial Review of entry clearance officers.
 Where the Entry Clearance Officer (ECO) has refused a UK visa application for entry clearance and has not granted the right of appeal against the refusal, such UK visa refusal can be challenged by way of Judicial Review (JR) within 90 days from the date of the refusal.
-However, a Pre-Action Protocol notice must be sent to the Home Office in UK to which they normally respond within 14 days and it can be done by our UK visa consultants.
+However, a Pre-Action Protocol notice must be sent to the Home Office in the UK to which they normally respond within 14 days and it can be done by our UK Visa Consultants.

 Accordingly, (permission) application made on papers to Upper Tribunal which may accept or refuse the grant permission on papers and without a court hearing.